duguying/calendar/README.md

 `sms.tpl` as follow

 ```
-xxxxxxx%dxxxxxxx%dxxxxx
+xxxxxxx%sxxxxxxx%sxxxxx
 ```
-the first %d will be time, the second %d will be event description.
+the first %s will be time, the second %s will be event description.

 ### service